Omer-alt/Tundah-RAG/README.md

 streamlit run streamlit.py
 ```

+## Limitations
+-  One significant limitation is the availability of datasets.
+To address this, I considered using transcripts from YouTube videos.
+However, another significant challenge arises: the videos deemed relevant by local communities are often in low-resource languages (Example: [Customary marriages in Ghana](https://www.youtube.com/watch?v=5pmEDELq4wA)), which impacts the quality of embeddings and the performance of Large Language Models (LLMs) in such contexts.
+This issue is highlighted in the recent paper '[IrokoBench: A New Benchmark for African Languages in the Age of Large Language Models](https://arxiv.org/abs/2406.03368)`.

 ## Perspective
 - Creating a Docker Image for the RAG System
 - Implementing CI/CD for the RAG System